roderickjackson-bradley/socket_io_app/work/w10/d5/02-updating-state-react.md

 1. It provides for improved performance
 2. It enables features such as undo and time travel

-#### Performance
+#### 1. Performance

-It provides for improved performance because React doesn't have spend time looking inside of Object/Arrays to see if something has changed - all it has to do is check if the Object/Array itself has changed.
+It provides for improved performance because React doesn't have spend time looking inside of Object/Arrays to see if something has changed - all it has to do is check if it's a different Object/Array.

-Even though the app worked when we mutated `this.state.numbers`, it did so because `Component` does not have any optimization built in, allowing us to write it.
+Even though the app worked when we mutated `this.state.numbers`, it did so because `Component` does not have any optimization built in, allowing us to mutate the existing array instead of replacing it.

 However, React comes with an optimized, `PureComponent` to extend, that performs the reference check we just discussed.